eike-welk/scala-symbolic-algebra-examples/README.txt

 -------------------------------------------------------------------------------

 This project contains a very simple, and incomplete symbolic maths library in Scala.
+Additionally it contains some aspects of an internal DSL to make the creation of mathematical expressions relatively painless.

+The library is not intended to be seriously used.
+Instead it should demonstrate features of Scala that are interesting for programmers that come form traditional object oriented languages; such as: C++, Java, Python, Ruby.
+Especially should the library demonstrate the usefulness of pattern matching.
-The library is implemented three times with different paradigms:
+Therefore this library is implemented three times with different programming
+paradigms:

 Functional, with pattern matching.
     Package: `symathm`